Image by xedos4, courtesy of freedigitalphotos.net

 But you want to hear about the troll don’t you?
 Of course you do, you wouldn’t be asking about the Goombe because no one talks of it anymore.
 Just because I remember it, or perhaps your grandmother or your grandfather would remember it, does not mean that what happened there matters one bit anymore.

-No one can be sure whether the Mendway Troll had always been at the very centre of the Goombe Land or whether he had wangled his way there after the trees fell.
+No one could be sure whether the Troll had always been lurking in the Mendway copse or whether he had wangled his way there after the Goombe trees fell.
 But they found him there when they made the crossroads and saved the few straggling trees to hang highway men on.
 He did not come out to greet them, it not being in his customary way but they found him alright.
 Now they have to pay the men handsomely to hang the gibbet cages up at the Mendway, and they have to pay them even more to take the empty cages away.

 It’s true, no one goes that way now if they can help it.
 Some of the folks who live in Limey use the old road because they are canny and the enchantment is all over them.
 But no one from outside the region would have business there, not unless they went in search of magic as is not unheard of.